easyuc/EasyUC/uc-dsl/examples/reentrancy/README.md

 and can suspend their operation, giving control to the adversary, which may later resume them.

-The flow of control in this example is fundamentally re-entrant: the adversary gives control to the environment which reenters the real functionality by giving an input to the party that doesn't yet have its input.
+The flow of control in this example is fundamentally reentrant: the adversary gives control to the environment which reenters the real functionality by giving an input to the party that doesn't yet have its input.
 There is no other way for both parties to get their